 Wedgwood Landbanked Site Park Development

-The previous design consultant closed their business, so we are moving forward by contracting with a new design consultant to complete the construction documents with the design that was informed by the community before the pandemic.
-The building permit for construction of the park is in progress, along with the Street Improvement Permit required by the Seattle Department of Transportation (SDOT) for work in the right of way.
+The previous design consultant has closed their business, so we have contracted with a new design consultant to complete the construction documents based on the design informed by the community before the pandemic.
+We are working with the Seattle Department of Construction & Inspections (SDCI) and the Seattle Department of Transportation (SDOT) to obtain the building permit and street improvement permit for the project.
 We anticipate construction will start in early 2026.

 Location